 “Each one must do as he has made up his mind, not reluctantly or under compulsion, for God loves a cheerful giver.”
-(2 Corinthians 9:7 RSV).
+(2 Corinthians 9:7 RSV)

 Salvation is not the reward or wages of our good works; it is purely the gift of God.
-No one can be justified or saved by faith in his self-righteousness, good performance, or religious works.
+No one can be justified or saved by faith in their self-righteousness, good performance, or religious works.

 Salvation is purely by grace alone through faith alone in the person and finished work of Jesus on the cross (Rom.
 3:20-22, 4:1-5, Gal.
 2:16, Eph.
 2:8-9).

-However, saving faith without good works is dead, useless and unprofitable to anyone.
+However, saving faith without good works is dead, useless, and unprofitable to anyone.

 14 What does it profit, my brethren, if someone says he has faith but does not have works?
 Can faith save him?

 15 If a brother or sister is naked and destitute of daily food,